jeeberhardt/unrolr/README.md

 ## Prerequisites

-You need, at a minimum:
+You need, at a minimum (requirements.txt):

 * Python 2.7 (only for the moment)
 * NumPy